Transporting Task Vectors across Different Architectures without Training: Experiments

-These results demonstrate that functional task-vector transport extends beyond vision models and applies effectively to encoder–decoder language architectures, despite their additional structural complexity, showcasing the adaptability of our approach.
+Notably, the gains are obtained while keeping the target encoder completely frozen, suggesting that the transported task vector reorganizes the target representation space in a task-aware manner rather than merely transferring superficial classifier-level statistics.
+These results demonstrate that functional task-vector transport extends beyond vision models and applies effectively to encoder--decoder language architectures despite their additional structural complexity.

+To evaluate \methodname on a non-classification task, we transport a summarization task update from \texttt{Flan-T5} to \texttt{T5-v1.1}.
+Using the ROUGE-L~\citep{lin-2004-rouge} metric, we observe a 36.5\% relative improvement over the zero-shot target model, demonstrating that our activation-alignment mechanism extends beyond classification to a generative language task.
+Additional details are reported in \cref{sec:t5_suppl}.